 On the 1st February 2016 Cockburn School converted to Academy status.
 The school is still known as Cockburn School and overall very little has changed.
 There are a number of educational benefits as our Academy is able to devise our own curriculum to best meet the needs of our children and is also able to be more selective about the educational initiatives with which we are involved.
 Funding is allocated to the Academy rather than to the Local Authority first.
 This means that the Academy is better placed to allocate resources to meet the needs of our children.

 It was a huge privilege in 2017 to be recognised as a National Leader of Education.
 Cockburn School’s designation as a National Support School was an acknowledgement of the work our determined team of staff do in supporting schools across the region.
 Through engaging in this national support programme, we will continue to positively influence the lives of children both within and beyond our school, by supporting other leadership teams to improve outcomes for them.
 It’s about working in the spirit of partnership.
-With the proposed new Cockburn John Charles Academy due to officially open in south Leeds in April 2018 and the new Cockburn Laurence Calvert Academy opened in September 2021.
-The Cockburn Multi-academy Trust will continue to focus on providing the very best education to the children of south Leeds.
+The new Cockburn John Charles Academy officially opened in south Leeds in April 2018 and the new Cockburn Laurence Calvert Academy opened in September 2021.
+The Cockburn Multi-academy Trust continues to focus on providing the very best education to the children of south Leeds.